nodeschool/international-day/DELEGATED.md

 - update participating with chapter requirements - @

 ## Stickers
-- publish the sticker spec so chapters can order - @
+- publish the sticker spec so chapters can order - @finnp (already done!)